 Nissan matches this engine with a continuously variable transmission.
 Manual mode is offered as part of this system, and if a driver wishes to exercise more control, he or she can use the paddle shifters mounted on the steering wheel.
 The two driving modes that are available with front-wheel-drive Rogues are Eco and Sport modes.
 If the Rogue has all-wheel drive, it would also have Snow and Off-Road modes.

-The traditional RAV4 runs on a 2.5-liter engine.
-It has four cylinders and can make 203 horsepower and 184 pound-feet of torque.
-These numbers are within the same range as those of the Rogue; the RAV4 has a touch more horsepower but a less torque.
+The traditional RAV4 operates with a 2.5-liter engine.
+It has four cylinders and can generate 203 horsepower and 184 pound-feet of twisting power (torque).
+Although these numbers are within the same range as those of the Rogue, the RAV4 has a touch more horsepower but less torque.

-Toyota has selected an eight-speed electronically controlled automatic transmission to go with the 2.5-liter engine.
-It has a sequential shift mode, and it, too, can be paired with front-wheel or all-wheel drive.
-Like the Rogue, the RAV4 has Sport and Eco modes in case a driver wants to change things up a bit.
-If it has all-wheel drive, it would come with Multi-Terrain Select, a program that lets drivers choose between mud and sand, rock and dirt, snow, and normal drive modes.
+Toyota has offered an eight-speed electronically controlled automatic transmission to go with the 2.5-liter engine.
+It has a sequential shift mode, and it can also be paired with front-wheel or all-wheel drive.
+Like the Rogue, the RAV4 has Sport and Eco modes in case a driver wishes to change things up slightly.
+If it has all-wheel drive, it would come equipped with a Multi-Terrain Select program, an amenity that enables drivers to choose between mud and sand, rock and dirt, snow, and normal drive modes.

-The other option is a hybrid system.
+Another option is a hybrid system.
 It also uses a 2.5-liter engine, but there's an electric motor as well.
-The two components cooperate to make a net horsepower of 219.
-The hybrid RAV4 comes standard with an electronically controlled continuously variable transmission and all-wheel capability, and it has EV and Trail drive modes in addition to the other modes.
+These two components cooperate to make a net horsepower of 219.
+An electronically controlled continuously variable transmission and all-wheel capability are included as standard features on the hybrid RAV4, and it also has EV and Trail drive modes on top of the other modes.

-These two SUVs are capable of towing smaller trailers, but they certainly can't handle anything that's too big.
+Both the SUVs have small towing capacity therefore, they can't handle anything that's too big.
 The Rogue can tow up to 1,350 pounds.
-The RAV4 does a little better in this regard, having a towing capacity of either 1,500 or 1,750 pounds.
-It's actually the hybrid version that has the higher towing capacity.
+The RAV4 performs slightly better, with a maximum towing capacity of either 1,500 or 1,750 pounds.
+Interestingly, it's the hybrid model that boasts a higher towing capacity.

-With the Rogue, fuel efficiency is actually pretty solid.
-It can earn up to 30 miles per gallon in the city and 37 miles per gallon on the highway.
-If it has all-wheel drive, it doesn't do quite as well, but it still does a bit better than what a RAV4 with all-wheel drive can do.
+The Rogue provides astonishing fuel efficiency, reaching up to 30 miles per gallon in the city and 37 miles per gallon on the highway.
+Though with all-wheel drive, its efficiency decreases, yet still leads to performing touch better than an all-wheel drive RAV4.

 The Rogue takes care of its passengers.
 Many trims have dual-zone or tri-zone automatic climate control, and rear air vents are standard.
 The rear doors can even come with sunshades to keep things cooler in the back.
 Remote engine start is found on select trims, and doing this can start up the climate system so that the cabin can be comfortable before people start getting in.
 Higher trims have heated front seats, and they could also have heated rear seats and heated steering wheels.